- Written by Dr.Mehmet Demircioglu

 A scab that is becoming worse instead of better should not be treated casually.
 This is especially true if the area is painful, spreading, warm, or producing discharge.

-I do not want patients to dig at scabs, scratch them off, or try to diagnose the depth of the wound at home.
+Patients should not dig at scabs, scratch them off, or try to diagnose the depth of the wound at home.
 Forceful removal can irritate the skin, disturb healing, and create more confusion.

-At the same time, I do not like the opposite mistake either.
-A patient should not ignore a dark, wet, painful, or widening wound just because he was told that scabs are normal.
+The opposite mistake is also risky.
+A patient should not ignore a dark, wet, painful, or widening wound just because they were told that scabs are normal.

 Scabs are normal.
 Progressive tissue breakdown is not normal.
 Those are two very different things.

-If you are unsure whether what you see is ordinary scabbing or something more serious, send clear photos to your clinic and ask for direct medical guidance.
-A responsible clinic should want to see what is happening rather than dismiss your concern blindly.
+If you are unsure whether what you see is ordinary scabbing or something more concerning, send clear photos to your clinic and ask for direct medical guidance.
+A careful clinic will want to see what is happening rather than dismiss your concern blindly.

-This is one reason I speak often about choosing a careful clinic before surgery.
-The quality of the surgery matters, but so does the quality of medical follow up after surgery.
+Follow-up matters.
+The quality of the surgery matters, but so does the quality of medical follow-up after surgery.

 Patients sometimes ask me whether a scab with hair attached means the graft came out.
-Most of the time, especially after the early secure period, the hair shaft may shed while the follicle remains under the skin.
+Most of the time, especially after the early secure period, the hair shaft may shed while the follicle remains under the skin, and the hairline may look less dense after washing without that alone proving a damaged graft.

-But if there is active bleeding, a deep opening, increasing pain, or a piece of tissue that looks unhealthy, I do not want the patient to guess from photos alone.
-This is when the clinic should examine the situation more seriously.
+But if there is active bleeding, a deep opening, increasing pain, or a piece of tissue that looks unhealthy, the patient should not guess from photos alone.
+This is when the clinic should examine the situation more carefully.

 Are pimples or folliculitis after a hair transplant dangerous?